 Being pregnant is hard on your body and mind.
 It tires you physically, mentally and emotionally.
 But being pregnant when you are working full – time and taking care of a very active toddler when you get back home is exasperating.

-I am 26 weeks pregnant with Princess and Prince is 14 months old.
+I am 26 weeks pregnant with Little Miss A and Little Man J is 14 months old.
 I had never imagined that life could become so strenuous.
-Though I am totally excited about our precious little arrival, physically I feel so much weaker now than when I was pregnant with Prince.
-The excruciating back pain (thanks to the epidural!) and lack of sleep only makes running behind a toddler exponentially difficult.
+Though, I am excited about our precious little arrival, physically I feel so much weaker now than when I was pregnant with my son.
+The excruciating back pain (thanks to the epidural!) and lack of sleep only makes running behind a toddler infinitely difficult.

-So I am here to share a few tips that can make you catch your breath and run one more lap.
+So I am here to share a few tips that can help you catch your breath and run one more lap.

-- Ask for help: Don’t feel shy.
-Ask for friends/family to baby sit your toddler while you catch up on your sleep.
+- Ask for help: Ask for friends/family to baby sit your toddler while you catch up on your sleep.
 Or ask them to prepare a meal or run some errands for you.
-Don’t feel like you are being a burden to them, I’m sure most of your friends will be looking for ways to help you out.
+Don’t feel like you are a burden to them; I’m sure most of your friends will be looking for ways to help you out.

 - Involve your spouse: Men are not mind readers.
 So SPELL it out.
 Communicate your needs.
 Divide the chores between the two of you.
-Men don’t really understand the physical and emotional changes that come with pregnancy (especially if this is their first baby) so share articles or watch videos about pregnancy and get him involved.
-Over the years my husband has become really sensitive to my needs but that came only with telling him how I felt.
+Men don’t understand the physical and emotional changes that come with pregnancy (especially if this is their first baby) so share articles or watch videos about pregnancy and get him involved.
+Over the years my husband has become sensitive to my needs, but that came only with telling him how I felt (over and over!).

-I know it’s not at all easy and there are times that you feel like the worst mom in the world, but hang on; take one day at a time and soon you will have your reward wrapped up in your arms.
+II know it’s not at all easy, and there are times that you feel like the worst mom in the world, but hang on; take one day at a time, and soon you will have your reward wrapped up in your arms.

 Hope this helps to make your 9 months better 🙂